LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/reading/what-is-rest/_index.md

 originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Sally Steuterman # to be set by the page reviewer
 reviewerGitHub: gildedgardenia # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Terri Penn # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: tpenn # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2024-01-01T06:46:43-06:00 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 **REST** is an acronym that stands for **REpresentational State Transfer**. **RESTful web services** refer to web technologies that use